-The Calyx Interactive Debugger
+Cider: The Calyx Interpreter and Debugger

 Getting Started

-If you are using fud getting started with the debugger is easy.
 Assuming you are trying to debug a program called my_program.futil with data file my_program.futil.data, invoke the debugger with the following command:

 Advancing Program execution